In Squarespace, there are two main ways to customize how text looks:

 For example, to add a header (format), turn a line of text into a Heading in the Text Block, and then save your changes.

-Then, open the Style Editor, and change the font and size (style) of that header across your site.
+Then, open Site Styles, and change the font and size (style) of that header across your site.

 In the Text Block toolbar, click the paragraph align icon to align text to the left, center, or right.